 According to the companies act 2013 under section 2(85), a small company is:

-- other than a public company who is having paid-up capital of not more than Rs.50,00,000 or such higher amount as may be prescribed which shall not be more than five crore rupees.
+- other than a public one who is having paid-up capital of not more than Rs.50,00,000 or such higher amount as may be prescribed which shall not be more than five crore rupees.

 Also written that it shall not be applicable in the case of a Holding company, a company registered under section 8, company or body corporate governed by any special Act.